 👪 Serving Size

 This chocolate biscotti recipe seems like it makes a lot (48), but trust me, it goes fast!
-However, you can easily cut the recipe in half or double it, as I did. *Do this by clicking on the blue serving size in my recipe and selecting the number of servings you'd like.
+However, you can easily cut the recipe in half or double it, as I did. *Do this by clicking on the serving size in my recipe and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
 And it freezes well.

 🔢WW Points